ernestkoe/powershell-fms/README.md

 ### SaveFMSCredentials ###

-Saves filemaker credentials to an encrypted credentials store file in the FileMaker cstore folder (or whichever is specified) so that ImportFMS-SSL knows where to look for it.
+Saves filemaker server admin credentials to an encrypted credentials store file in the FileMaker cstore folder (or whichever is specified) so that InstallSSL knows where to look for it.

 ### InstallSSL ###